POSTED: 9 Jul 2023

 What are Weight Loss Injections?

 These injections are typically prescribed alongside a balanced diet and regular physical activity.
-The aim is to use them as part of a comprehensive weight management program.
+The aim is to use them as part of a comprehensive weight management programme.
 They are not a stand-alone solution for weight loss.
 Rather, they are an aid to help those who struggle with weight management despite diet and exercise.

 How Do Weight Loss Injections Work?